Stuycs-K/project03-final-10-pany-wus-lil/DEVLOG.md

 More advanced debugging print function
 Attempted to debug: client sometimes reads card on deck and isturn in a single read, blocking the consecutive read ~ 2 hours

+### 2024-01-10 - Top of deck
+Card at top of deck was causing segfaults, does not segfault now ~ 40 mins